SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         gcloud beta compute ssh <instance-name>
         ```

-    3. It is recommend to always check that the VM we get is actually what we asked for.
-In this case the VM should have
+    3. It is recommended to always check that the VM we get is actually what we asked for.
+In this case, the VM should
-        Pytorch pre-installed so lets check for that by running
+        have Pytorch pre-installed so let's check for that by running

         ```bash
         python -c "import torch; print(torch.__version__)"